dmitryduev/DeepStreaks/readme.md

 - "kd": ditch (kd=0) ot keep (kd=1)?
 Is this a real streak, or a cosmic ray/some other artifact?

+For a streak to be declared a plausible candidate, for each family, the scores from at least one family member must be above the corresponding threshold (threshold_rb=0.9, threshold_sl=0.5, threshold_kd=0.5)

 <img src="doc/DeepStreaks.png" width="50%">

 Input image dimensions - `144x144x1` (gray scale).